-In March and April of this year we ran our quarterly wave of research with 100 representative MPs and asked them about the charity sectors response to Covid-19 and what they believe to be the top and high priority issues for the charity sector going forward.
+In March and April of this year we ran one of our quarterly waves of Charity Parliamentary Monitor research with a representative sample of 100 MPs.
+We asked them about the charity sectors response to Covid-19 and what they believe to be the top and high priority issues for the charity sector going forward.
 Here are the top four takeaways:

 62% of MPs couldn’t name a charity working on Covid-19